 Many diets fit this general description.
-For example, the DASH (Dietary Approaches to Stop Hypertension) eating plan promoted by the National Heart, Lung, and Blood Institute as well as diets suggested by the U.S. Department of Agriculture and the American Heart Association are all heart-healthy approaches.
+For example, the DASH (Dietary Approaches to Stop Hypertension) eating plan promoted by the National Heart, Lung, and Blood Institute as well as diets suggested by the U.S. Department of Agriculture and the American Heart Association are heart-healthy approaches.
 Such diets can be adapted based on your cultural and food preferences.

 - Know your fats.
-Knowing which fats raise LDL (bad) cholesterol and which ones don’t is key to lowering your risk of heart disease.
+Knowing which fats raise LDL cholesterol and which ones don’t is key to lowering your risk of heart disease.

 Becoming more physically active

-Smoking lowers HDL (good) cholesterol.
+Smoking and vaping lowers HDL cholesterol.

 Worse still, when a person with unhealthy cholesterol levels also smokes, risk of coronary heart disease increases more than it otherwise would.
 Smoking also compounds the risk from other risk factors for heart disease, such as high blood pressure and diabetes.